lex-pec/jba-projects/README.md

 # Zookeeper
 Provides a sustainable care of the animals in a zoo.

-_It is a final part of the course on the JetBrains Academy._
+_It is a final result of one of the courses on the JetBrains Academy._